Chelsea 1 West Ham 1: Wasteful Blues punished by Hernandez

 The Mexican whipped home a fine strike just four minutes after stepping off the bench to secure a precious point in the Hammers' fight for survival.

-How David Moyes' side was even in a position to salvage something from the game will give Antonio Conte sleepless nights, given his side's total dominance until that point.
+How David Moyes' side were even in a position to salvage something from the game will give Antonio Conte sleepless nights, given his side's total dominance until that point.

 Eden Hazard and Willian were in mesmeric form from the outset and led the Hammers' defence a merry dance throughout, but Chelsea's dominance was not reflected in the scoreline, with Joe Hart enjoying a fine game in West Ham's goal.